We’re Reading Today We Go Home by Kelli Estes

 Kelli Estes grew up in apple country near Yakima, Washington before attending Arizona State University where she learned she is happiest living near the water.
 Today she lives near Seattle with her husband and two sons.
 When not writing, Kelli is hiking, reading, exploring, traveling, or drinking tea.
 You can follow Kelli Estes on her Twitter and Facebook.

-Today We Go Home will be published by Sourcebooks Landmark on September 3, 2019.
+Today We Go Home published by Sourcebooks Landmark on September 3, 2019.

 Buy The Book